 With people peeking outside the window and cameras ready to shoot, it was almost like royalty had arrived in Richmond.

-For members and staff of Pathways Clubhouse it was an exciting afternoon indeed, as they welcomed Liberal MP Justin Trudeau for a whirlwind visit Nov.
-22.
+For members and staff of Pathways Clubhouse, it was an exciting afternoon as they welcomed Liberal MP Justin Trudeau for a visit.

 He repeatedly stressed the importance and value of empowering those affected by mental illness, referring directly to his mother, Margaret Trudeau, who has long struggled with mental health problems.

-"All my life, I've had people coming up to me and tell me how much my father meant to them," he said of former Prime Minister Pierre Elliot Trudeau.
+"All my life, I've had people coming up to me and telling me how much my father meant to them," he said of the late former Prime Minister Pierre Trudeau.

 "But for the last four or five years, I've heard people talking about how much my mom has done for them."